-For some, ANSD improves over time.
+For some people, ANSD improves over time.
 For others, it remains the same or gets worse.

 The causes of ANSD aren't known.
 But some factors do put a child at risk, including:

-Even if a child passes newborn hearing screenings, symptoms of hearing problems might only become apparent over time.
-Talk with your doctor if you suspect that your child is having trouble hearing or if you notice any of these symptoms:
+Even if a child passes a newborn hearing screening, symptoms of hearing problems might only be noticed over time.
+Talk with your doctor if you think that your child is having trouble hearing or if you notice any of these symptoms:

-If hearing problems are suspected, your doctor may refer you to an audiologist, someone who specializes in diagnosing and treating hearing loss and balance problems.
-You may also be referred to an otolaryngologist (also called an ENT doctor), who specializes in treating patients with diseases and disorders of the ears, nose, and throat.
+If hearing problems seem likely, your doctor might refer you to an audiologist (someone who specializes in diagnosing and treating hearing loss and balance problems).
+Your doctor also might have your child see an otolaryngologist (also called an ears, nose, and throat [ENT] doctor).

-A series of tests will help diagnose ANSD and rule out other hearing problems.
-Many of these are conducted as part of routine hearing screenings given to newborns.
+A series of tests can help diagnose ANSD and rule out other hearing problems.
+Many of these are part of routine hearing screenings given to newborns.
 They're also used to diagnose the condition in older kids.